Nutritionist Offers Nutrition & Healthy Eating Tips

 35. Fermented foods can help to ensure a balance in your digestive system through the introduction of good bacteria.

 36. Don’t be afraid to try gluten-free breads—they’re now much better-tasting than they used to be.
+Our dietitians who offer Celiac Disease support often recommend them.

 37. Lend your gut a hand and eat kimchi—for its good bacteria.